 The corresponding pad will turn a dark grey color to indicate the pad is now empty and ready for another Cue to be assigned.

-You can also clear all pads of their respective Cues using the button near the bottom of the plug-in - ‘favorited’ Cues will not be deleted.
+You can also clear all pads of their respective Cues using the button before using the button - however ‘favorited’ Cues will not be removed in this case.

 Cues can be triggered by using your mouse to click the respective Cues’ pad, or the respective MIDI note for that pad.
 When triggering a Cue, the corresponding pad will light up, and the source track playhead will jump to the cue location, and begin playing.